Getting Started with SensorTile

 To register a device:

-- Navigate to the Devices page in the app and click the button in the top-right to display the Register Devices window.
-When the window opens it will automatically begin scanning for available devices within range.
+- Navigate to the Devices area in the app and click the button in the top-right of the screen to display the Scan window.
+When the window opens it automatically starts scanning for available devices within range.

 - Ensure your SensorTile is within range of the mobile device you are attempting to register from, otherwise it may not appear.